nickrsan/OpenAgua/README.md

 ## Run

 1. See below to set up OpenAguaDSS in your github folder.
-2. For now, use Hydra Modeller to set up a test project, as follows:
-  a.
-Create a project called "Monterrey"
-  b.
-Import the template [WEAP.zip on GitHub] (https://github.com/rheinheimer/Hydra-WEAPTemplate).
-  c.
-Create a network "base_network", using the WEAP template.
-  d.
-Exit Hydra Modeller
-3. Run Hydra Platform
+2. Run Hydra Platform, or make sure HYDRA_URL points to a working Hydra Platform server (Hydra Server).
-4. Run run.py (or run.bat on Windows)
+3. Run OpenAguaDSS/run.py (or run.bat on Windows)
-5. Go to 127.0.0.1:5000 in your web browser.
+4. Go to 127.0.0.1:5000 in your web browser.
-6. Log in with "admin@gmail.com" and "password".
+5. Register and/or login.
+Note that internet access is required during registration, as an email confirmation is sent for confirmation during the process (though this could be changed in the future for local setups).

-# Setup/use as a web server on Linux
+# Setup/run on Linux

 This assumes a simple configuration, whereby Hydra Platform and OpenAgua are run from the same machine (which may not be efficient) and where OpenAgua is served to the world by Apache2 on an Ubuntu machine.
 Setup of Hydra Platform, OpenAgua and Apache2 are described here.